liangnaiyun-tw/SED1/.github/PULL_REQUEST_TEMPLATE.md

-## Issue Description
+## Feature/Bug Description
 Clearly and concisely describe the issue.

 ## Root cause
-(Optional) Briefly describe the root cause analysis of the problem.
+(Optional) Briefly describe the root cause and analysis of the problem.
 Feel free to leave blank if this PR is not a bugfix.

 ## Solution
 Describe your code changes in detail.